MadeiraData/sql-clr-ics/README.md

 ## Prerequisites

-The CLR assembly in this project can only be deployed to a database with the trustworthy setting on, due to the assembly requiring the unsafe permission set.
+The CLR assembly in this project can only be deployed to a database with the **trustworthy** setting on, due to the assembly requiring the **UNSAFE permission set**.

 ## Installation